mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/USBW_mechanical.rst

 Note that almost all components of this subsystem are 3D printed from plastic; Strong metal materials are unnecessary since this components carries a very small load, plus this subassembly is hanging in the air, so we prioritized weight reduction.
 In terms of assembly, it's most convenient to almost-entirely assemble this component first offboard, then attach it together to the existing GoKart.
 The steps can be laid out as follows:

 Step 1: First, you will assemble the two primary structural components.
-These are called "beam" and "Pololu mount," both 3D printed, STL files coming soon, and both are circled in red and highlighted in light blue below.
+These are called "beam" (`STL here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/beam.STL>`_) and "Pololu mount" (`STL here <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20upper/STL/Pololu%20mount.STL>`_) both 3D printed, and both are circled in red and highlighted in light blue below.
 To attach them, simply use 8 screws (TODO figure out screw type) and nuts, fixturing through the provided 8 holes.

 .. image:: ../imgs/Mechanical/USBW_CAD_1
     :width: 100%